robin-raymond/zax.io/flow-control.md

 loadStringFromUrl final : (
-    result : String,    // contents returned from url already base64 decoded error : Error       // error is set when server cannot be reached )(
+    result : String,    // contents returned from url already base64 decoded error : Error       // an error is set when server cannot be reached )(
     url : String        // the url to fetch the base64 encoded data ) = {